heroku/heroku-buildpack-pgbouncer/README.md

 Multiple Databases
 ----
-It is possible to connect to multiple databases through pgbouncer by setting `POSTGRES_URLS` to a list of config vars.
+It is possible to connect to multiple databases through pgbouncer by setting `PGBOUNCER_URLS` to a list of config vars.
 Example:

     $ heroku config:add PGBOUNCER_URLS="DATABASE_URL HEROKU_POSTGRESQL_ROSE_URL"
     $ heroku run bash